RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder customer tags](/images/manual_quizbuilder_customertags.png)

-In the Customer Tags section you can create custom tags and link them to choices in the quiz.
-Customer tags are useful for segementing customers and email marketing.
+In the Customer Tags section, you can create custom tags and link them to choices in the quiz.
+Customer tags are useful for segmenting customers and email marketing.

 ![quiz builder customer tags add tag](/images/manual_quizbuilder_customertags_addtag.png)

-To add a new tag, type it's name in the white bar next to one of the choices.
-Confirm the creation of a new tag by clicking "Add this as new customer tag".
+To add a new tag, type its name in the white bar next to one of the choices.
+Confirm the creation of a new tag by clicking "Add this as a new customer tag".

-Created tag will then show as an avialble option whenever you select another choice.
+Created tag will then show as an available option whenever you select another choice.

 ![quiz builder customer tags added tag](/images/manual_quizbuilder_customertags_tagadded.png)